Camp meeting

 The camp meeting is a form of Protestant Christian religious service originating in England and Scotland as an evangelical event in association with the communion season.
 It was held for worship, preaching and communion on the American frontier during the Second Great Awakening of the early 19th century.
-Revivals and camp meetings continued to be held by various denominations, and in some areas of the mid-Atlantic in the US, led to the development of seasonal cottages for meetings.
+Revivals and camp meetings continued to be held by various denominations, and led to the development of seasonal cottages or cabins for those who attend on an annual basis.

-Originally camp meetings were held in frontier areas, where people without regular preachers would travel on occasion from a large region to a particular site to camp, pray, sing hymns, and listen to itinerant preachers at the tabernacle.
-Camp meetings offered community, often singing and other music, sometimes dancing, and diversion from work.
+Originally camp meetings were held in frontier areas, where people without regular preachers would travel on occasion from a large region to a particular site to camp, pray, sing hymns, and listen to itinerant preachers at the tabernacle of the campground.
+Camp meetings offer community, often singing and other music, and diversion from work.
 The practice was a major component of the Second Great Awakening, an evangelical movement promoted by Baptist, Methodist, Presbyterian and other preachers in the early 19th century.
 Certain denominations took the lead in different geographic areas.

 As with brush arbor revivals and tent revivals, camp meetings today are often held annually at campgrounds owned by a Christian denomination.